Aleman-Z/CorticoHippocampal/README.md

 ---------------
 psd_epochs_intraconditions.m: Generates Power plots of NREM signals for all conditions in a specific brain area.

-psd_epochs_intraconditions.m: Generates Power plots of NREM signals for all brain areas during a specific condition.
+psd_epochs_intraregions.m: Generates Power plots of NREM signals for all brain areas during a specific condition.

 -DATA DESCRIPTION
 -----------------